The NAB is a non-profit organisation funded entirely by its members.

 Community Radio Committee

-South Africa’s community radio sector is now well established but still faces immense hurdles in licensing and in achieving financial sustainability.
+South Africa’s community radio sector is now well established but still faces immense challenges in achieving financial sustainability, operational and governance .
 The NAB’s community radio committee meets quarterly and provides a key support mechanism for community stations.
-Stations exchange ideas amoungst others, on news, technical issues, training and licence applications.

 - Chairperson: Wilma van Schalkwyk